50% of Training is not Evaluated Beyond Level 1 (Source: CIPD Annual Survey)

 |People:||A good understanding of whether this training is working for your people.|

-How is this Model Used to Evaluate Training in Practise?
+How is the Kirkpatrick Model Used to Evaluate Training in Practice?

 This is how we evaluate a training course for you: